Stereotypes of African Americans: Jezebel

+Cultural impact and criticism

+Post-emancipation, the sexualization of black women has remained rampant in Western society.
+Modern-day Jezebels are pervasive in popular music culture; black women more often appear in music videos with provocative clothing and hypersexual behaviour compared to other races, most notably white women.
+The Jezebel stereotype has also contributed to the adultification bias and sexualization of black adolescent girls.

 Tragic mulatta

-A stereotype that was popular in early Hollywood, the "tragic mulatta," served as a cautionary tale for black people.
+A stereotype that was popular in early Hollywood, the "tragic mulatta", served as a cautionary tale for black people.
 She was usually depicted as a sexually attractive, light-skinned woman who was of African descent but could pass for Caucasian.
 The stereotype portrayed light-skinned women as obsessed with getting ahead, their ultimate goal being marriage to a white, middle-class man.
 The only route to redemption would be for her to accept her "blackness."

 Uncle Tom

 The Uncle Tom stereotype represents a black man who is simple-minded and compliant but most essentially interested in the welfare of whites over that of other blacks.
 It derives from the title character of the novel Uncle Tom's Cabin, and is synonymous with black male slaves who informed on other black slaves’ activities to their white master, often referred to as a "house Negro", particularly for planned escapes.
-It is the male version of the similar stereotype Aunt Jemima.
+It is the male version of the similar stereotype Aunt Jemima, whose likeness first made its appearance in the 1880's.

 Black brute, Black Buck

 Black brutes or black bucks are stereotypes for black men, who are generally depicted as being highly prone to behavior that is violent and inhuman.
-They are portrayed to be hideous, terrifying black male predators who target helpless victims, especially white women.
-In the post-Reconstruction United States, black buck was a racial slur used to describe black men who refused to bend to the law of white authority and were seen as irredeemably violent, rude, and lecherous.
+They are portrayed as hideous, terrifying predators who target helpless victims, especially white women.
+In the post-Reconstruction United States, "black buck" was a racial slur for black men who refused to bend to the law of white authority and were seen as irredeemably violent, rude, and lecherous.

+Coon

+The coon stereotype depicted black men as lazy, dishonest, improvident, unintelligent, superstitious, childish, thievish, avoids work and responsibility and is prone to steal.